 Head to a Bar with Games

 New York City's nightlife isn't all about lounges and dance clubs—there are plenty of places that combine fun and games with a booming soundtrack and some adult beverages.
 Brooklyn Bowl, in Williamsburg, is exhibit A. The bowling alley serves food from Blue Ribbon and also hosts live music from locals and big touring acts (Guns N' Roses and Robert Plant have even played there; Questlove, from the Roots and The Tonight Show Starring Jimmy Fallon, deejays regularly on Thursday nights).
 Down in Brooklyn's Gowanus neighborhood, Royal Palms Shuffleboard Club matches the favorite game of Love Boat cruisegoers with tropical cocktails, rotating food trucks and an occasional pop-up restaurant.
 Other places to find fun, games and libations include Barcade—a bar jammed with classic arcade games—which has locations in Brooklyn and Manhattan; Spin, a sometimes-raucous table-tennis nightclub; and the Skee-Ball-obsessed Full Circle Bar.
-Check out this slideshow for even more ideas.

 Take a Train Trip Around the World